stefanvstein/testify/README.md

 ## Options

 The eval- functions takes an optional either var, as seen above, or map of options.
-The var is shortcut for map contining the key :test-var with the option as value.
+The var is shortcut for map containing the key :test-var with the option as value.
 Following options are available:

 `:test-var` is a var of the macro used as test-comment.
 Default value is `#'testify/test-comment`.
 It can be changed to make selective evaluation runs in the same source file.